Greyhounds are not generally aggressive. They’re usually calm, quiet, and polite with other people and dogs of a similar size.

 They prefer dogs of a similar temperament to themselves, regardless of size or breed, but they are good at adapting to other dogs because of their easygoing nature.

-If your greyhound does struggle when coming into contact with other dogs, the best approach is to introduce them to other dogs gradually, one by one, instead of taking them to a place where there are lots of other dogs present at the same time.
+If your greyhound struggles when coming into contact with other dogs, the best approach is to introduce them to other dogs gradually, one by one, instead of taking them to a place where many other dogs are present at the same time.

 Do Greyhounds Bite?

 Greyhounds are among the least likely dog breed to bite or attack another dog or human.
 They may ‘bite’ during play as a sign of affection, which isn’t really a bite but is called “nitting” (read all about it).